 Defining Shipping Costs for Variations ↑ Back to top

-After doing that, the same per product shipping rule table as products have will appear.
+After doing that, the same per product shipping rule table will appear.

 Using as a Standalone Method ↑ Back to top

 Per-product shipping can be used as a standalone method whereby all product costs are added together to offer a single rate.

 To enable, go to: WooCommerce > Settings > Shipping > Per-product.